MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-tabular-model-definition-language-view.md

 :::image type="content" source="media/desktop-tabular-model-definition-language-view/tmdl-view-02.png" alt-text="Screenshot of dragging a semantic model object onto the T-M-D-L view canvas.":::

-When using TMDL view and dragging the object from the Data pane, Power BI scripts the entire object metadata into the current tab as TMDL, or opens a new tab if the current tab is not empty, as a *createOrReplace* TMDL script of the selected objects, as shown in the following image:
+When using TMDL view and dragging the object from the Data pane, Power BI scripts the entire object metadata into the current tab as TMDL, or opens a new tab if the current tab isn't empty, as a *createOrReplace* TMDL script of the selected objects, as shown in the following image:

 :::image type="content" source="media/desktop-tabular-model-definition-language-view/tmdl-view-03.png" alt-text="Screenshot of the T-M-D-L metadata being created automatically.":::